The Interplay of Heterogeneity and Product Detachment in Templated Polymer Copying: Results

 However, the models approach zero velocity in different ways.
-As noted by Gaspard \cite{Gaspard2017}, the heterogeneous model of templated self-assembly displays a long tail of near-zero velocity as it approaches equilibrium.
+As noted by Gaspard \cite{Gaspard2017}, the heterogeneous model of NTC displays a long tail of near-zero velocity as it approaches equilibrium.
 Such behaviour is not observed in our model of heterogeneous copying (Figure \ref{fig:velTemp}).
-This difference can be explained by considering sample free-energy landscapes in the heterogeneous TSA model and the heterogeneous copying model.
-We plot free-energy deviation $G_{\mathbf{x},l}-\langle G \rangle$ for a fixed sample template at various copy lengths $l$ for both heterogeneous TSA (Figure \ref{fig:FEPerm}) and heterogeneous copying (Figure \ref{fig:FETemp}).
+This difference can be explained by considering sample free-energy landscapes in the heterogeneous NTC model and the STC model.
+We plot free-energy deviation $G_{\mathbf{x},l}-\langle G \rangle$ for a fixed sample template at various copy lengths $l$ for both heterogeneous NTC (Figure \ref{fig:FEPerm}) and heterogeneous STC (Figure \ref{fig:FETemp}).

-For heterogeneous copying, the free-energy deviations switch stochastically between two levels, determined by the template monomer at position $l$, and $G_{\mathbf{x},l}-\langle G \rangle$ is therefore constrained to be close to zero.
-By contrast, the free-energy deviations for heterogeneous TSA are large.
+For heterogeneous STC, the free-energy deviations switch stochastically between two levels, determined by the template monomer at position $l$, and $G_{\mathbf{x},l}-\langle G \rangle$ is therefore constrained to be close to zero.
+By contrast, the free-energy deviations for heterogeneous NTC are large.
 On scales of length $l_d$ we expect to see barriers of height $ \sim\sqrt{l_d}$ \cite{Sinai1983} that trap the system, resulting in slow sub-diffusive motion close to equilibrium driving \cite{Sinai1983,Gaspard2017}.
 Hence we observe a region of zero velocity in Figure \ref{fig:velPerm}.
 These tall barriers do not occur for separating copiers as the length of product interacting with the template at any given time is bounded.
 In our system, only two monomers may be bound at a given time, but this intuition generalizes to other parameter sets and even completely different models that include separation as the copy grows (even realistic models of transcription and translation).
-If only a finite number of copy monomers bind to the template simultaneously, the roughness of the free-energy landscape associated with sequence heterogeniety is inherently limited.
+If only a finite number of copy monomers bind to the template simultaneously, the roughness of the free-energy landscape associated with sequence heterogeneity is inherently limited.